 the Academic Skills Program in 340B Boalt Hall (North Addition) if you have questions.
 Her phone number is 510.643.2674.
 If you’re concerned about a particular class, contact the professor directly.

-- Tang also has general info and resources for dealing with financial stress including a link to online budgeting and financial planning tips.
+- AccessLex has a link to online budgeting and financial planning tips.

 - Disabled Students Program

 (DSP) 510.642.0518.
 DSP can help with academic support services (such as readers, note takers, or sign language interpreters), attendant referral, and housing assistance.
 Many other services are available, and most are free.
 Contact Chelsea Yuan (Director of Student Services, Accessible Education) at firstname.lastname@example.org (510) 664-4386 or visit the DSP website for more information.